aridiosilva/DesignPrinciplesAndPatterns/README.md

 Software systems to be easy to change, they must be designed to allow the behavior of those systems to be changed by adding new code, rather than changing existing one.

 - The OCP is the driving forces behind the architecture of systems" (Uncle Bob C. Martin);
-- If a component A should be protected from changes in component B, then component B should depend on component A;
+- If a *component A* should be protected from changes in *component B*, then *component B should depend on component A*;
-- A software artifact should be open extension but closed for modification;
+- A software artifact should be *open extension but closed for modification*;
-- the goal of OCP is to mmake the system easy ti extend without incurring a high impact of change - This goal is accomplished by partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components;
+- the *goal of OCP* is to *make the system easy to extend without incurring an high impact of change* - This goal is accomplished by *partitioning the system into components, and arranging those components into a dependency hierarchy that protects higher-level components from changes in lower-level components*;

 A software entities (classes) should be open for extension, but closed for modification.
-I.e. such an entity can allow its behavior to be modified without altering its source code.
+I.e. such an entity can allow *its behavior to be modified without altering its source code*.

-Of all the principles of object oriented design, this is the most important.
-It originated from the work of Bertrand Meyer2.
-It means simply this: We should write our modules so that they can be extended, without requiring them to be modified.
-In other words, we want to be able to change what the modules do, without changing the source code of the modules.
+Of all the *principles of object oriented design (OOD)*, this is the most important.
+It originated from the work of *Bertrand Meyer*.
+It means simply this: *We should write our modules so that they can be extended, without requiring them to be modified*.
+In other words, *we want to be able to change what the modules do, without changing the source code of the modules*.

-This may sound contradictory, but there are several techniques for achieving the OCP on a large scale.
-All of these techniques are based upon abstraction.
-Indeed, abstraction is the key to the OCP.
+This may sound contradictory, but there are *several techniques* for achieving the OCP on a large scale.
+All of these techniques are based upon *abstraction*.
+Indeed, *abstraction is the key to the OCP*.
 Some of these techniques are, for example:

-- A) Dynamic Polymorphism;
+> **A) Dynamic Polymorphism**
-- B) Static Polymorphism;
+> **B) Static Polymorphism**

-## Dynamic Polymorphism Technique to Implement Open-Closed Principle (OCP)
+## Dynamic Polymorphism Technique Used to Implement Open-Closed Principle (OCP)

-Dynamic Polymorphism.
-Consider the source code below. the logOn method must be changed every time a new kind of modem is added to the software.
-Worse, since each different type of modem depends upon the ModemType enumeration, each modem must be recompiled every time a new kind of modem is added:
+Consider the source code below. the *logOn method* must be changed every time a *new kind of modem is added to the software*.
+Worse, since each *different type of modem* depends upon the *modemType enumeration*, each modem must be recompiled every time a new kind of modem is added:

 ```java
 public class Modem {